The need for a nonlocal expansion in general relativity: Estimation for astrophysical systems

-Furthermore, the pressure can be obtained numerically by solving for hydrostatic equilibrium in these systems \cite{Binney_2008}.
-On the other hand, the energy-momentum tensor for Laniakea is directly obtained from the three-dimensional density and velocity field reconstructions \cite{Courtois_2023,Dupuy_2023} from CF4 \cite{Tully_2023}, whilst the Newtonian potential is numerically derived from the superposition of the Newtonian potential generated by each voxel in the reconstruction.
-In this paper, we consider Laniakea as an isolated system w.r.t.\ to the rest of the Universe, so we fix the density field outside Laniakea to be zero.
+On the other hand, the energy-momentum tensor for Laniakea is directly obtained from the three-dimensional density and velocity field reconstructions \citep{Courtois_2023,Dupuy_2023} from CF4 \citep{Tully_2023}, whilst the Newtonian potential is numerically derived from the superposition of the Newtonian potential generated by each voxel in the reconstruction.
+Here, as standard practice in cosmology, we model Laniakea as being pressureless, i.e., dust.
+The presence of pressure support is taken into account only at the level of the non-trivial velocity dispersion within the system.
+Moreover, to estimate the $\tilde{\alpha}$ parameter, we consider Laniakea as an isolated system w.r.t.\ to the rest of the Universe, so we fix the density field outside Laniakea to be zero.
+Therefore, following the same procedure as in \citep{Giani_2024}, we subtract from the reconstructed velocity field the Hubble flow to offset the effects of any external gravitational field.

-We can now calculate the parameter $\tilde{\alpha}$ for these systems.
-As the full expression is extremely, complicated, we can consider the leading term in powers of $\epsilon := v/c$, where $v$ is the typical nonrelativistic velocity in these systems.
+We can now calculate the parameter $\tilde{\alpha}$ for these systems at leading order in powers of $\epsilon := v/c$, where $v$ is the typical nonrelativistic velocity in these systems.
 We note that under the Newtonian approximation, we also have $\Phi/c^2 \goesas \epsilon^2$.
-We find \begin{widetext} \end{widetext} where $f(\Theta) = 1$ for the globular cluster, given the spherical symmetry of the system, and $f(\Theta) = \delta(\Theta)$ for the other astronomical objects.
-Furthermore, as we use observational data on a three-dimensional grid to describe Laniakea, Eqn.~\eqref{eq:myalpha} is therefore discretised and numerically calculated on the underlying finite size of the grid.

-Note that relativistic angular momentum has a component driven by gradients of the potential, which can dominate for large gradients and nonrelativistic velocities.
-For instance, in the case of globular clusters, the fact that the shear component of the gradient is small will lead to a small value of $\tilde{\alpha}$, a value that will not change much when velocity dispersion is introduced.
+Hence, the Riemann tensor is described at leading order as \citep{Poisson_2014}

+i.e., the Riemann tensor reduces to the tidal tensor of the underlying Newtonian potential.
+We therefore see that if we define the infinitesimal angular momentum tensor

+the calculation for the $\tilde{\alpha}$ parameter will single out the time-space components of the relativistic angular momentum, $\dd\mathcal{M}^{0i}$.
+Therefore we have

+After some rather lengthy algebra we find for all axisymmetric systems\footnote{We have submitted our Mathematica code, \lq\lq \textit{Nonlocal\_Expansion\_GR}'' as an ancillary file.
+The code defines the spacetime metric at first order in the post-Newtonian formalism, and calculates the relative energy-momentum tensor in cylindrical coordinates for the matter source.
+Finally, it obtains at first order in the expansion the formula for $\tilde{\alpha}$, i.e., Eq.\ \eqref{eq:alpha_final}.}